-Cons: It’s impossible to manage office occupancy, the results of which could be a terrible workplace experience from overcrowding and/or being the only one in, as well as wasted costs on energy, facilities management and rent.
+Cons: It’s difficult to manage office occupancy without the right strategy, the results of which could be a terrible workplace experience from overcrowding and/or being the only one in, as well as wasted costs on energy, facilities management and rent.

 Employees have a minimum amount of time they must be in the office (e.g. two days per week or 12 days per month), but can decide which days those are.